jolibrain/joliGEN/README.md

 --train_optim adamw --G_nblocks 2
 ```

-## JoliGAN inference
+## JoliGEN inference

-JoliGAN reads the model configuration from a generated `train_config.json` file that is stored in the model directory.
+JoliGEN reads the model configuration from a generated `train_config.json` file that is stored in the model directory.
 When loading a previously trained model, make sure the the `train_config.json` file is in the directory.

 Python scripts are provided for inference, that can be used as a baseline for using a model in another codebase.